almereyda/awesome-starred/README.md

 - [cloudant/bigcouch](https://github.com/cloudant/bigcouch) - Putting the 'C' back in CouchDB
 - [Kozea/Radicale](https://github.com/Kozea/Radicale) - A simple CalDAV (calendar) and CardDAV (contact) server.
 - [naiyt/trello-rss](https://github.com/naiyt/trello-rss) - Creates an RSS feed to keep track of updates from Trello boards you belong to
 - [thePastor/Pangaia](https://github.com/thePastor/Pangaia) - Operating System for the Creative Economy (and AI).
-For use with http://wiki.hackerspaces.org/User:Average/Business_Plan
+For use with the Business Plan at wiki.hackerspaces.org.
 - [seanjtaylor/basis](https://github.com/seanjtaylor/basis) - Basis data, analysis, and visualization
 - [mhausenblas/ld-in-couch](https://github.com/mhausenblas/ld-in-couch) - Enables you to store, process and query Linked Data in Apache CouchDB.
 - [deis/deis](https://github.com/deis/deis) - Deis v1, the CoreOS and Docker PaaS: Your PaaS.
 Your Rules.